-In 2016, Jessica and David Youngblood decided to turn its family-owned and operated farm (corn, soybean, and Christmas tree), that started in 1945 and spanned across five generations, into the first commercial vineyard in southeast Michigan.
+In 2016, the Youngbloods decided to turn their family owned and operated farm (corn, soybean, and Christmas trees), which started in 1945 and spanned across five generations, into the first commercial vineyard in southeast Michigan.
 Various team members from Macomb County Planning and Economic Development (MCPED) helped facilitate meetings and materials necessary to gain approvals from Ray Township, the Michigan Department of Agriculture and Rural Development, the Michigan Economic Development Corporation and the Liquor Control Commission.

-In 2019, Youngblood Vineyards started bottling and selling their 100 percent estate-grown grape-based wine (not from kits), which is the only one in the state that carries the Pure Michigan trademark label (100 percent of the product is locally sourced).
+In 2019, Youngblood Vineyards started bottling and selling their 100% estate-grown grape-based wine (not from kits), which is the only one in the state that carries the Pure Michigan trademark label (100% of the product is locally sourced)

 Flex N Gate Shelby, established in 1956 and headquartered in Urbana, IL, is a supplier of bumpers, exterior trim, lighting, aluminum and steel modular stamped body in white and chassis assemblies, and other OEM automotive products.
 Flex N Gate has a new contract to supply bumpers for truck products which will consolidate assembly and sequencing under one roof for front and rear bumpers.
 The company plans to lease space in a build-to-suit facility in Shelby Township, investing $11 million and creating 242 jobs.
 As a result, the company has been awarded a $900,000 Michigan Business Development Program performance-based grant.
 Michigan was chosen over a competing site in Illinois.
 The city is offering support to the project in the form of property tax abatement.
 Individuals interested in career opportunities with Flex N gate should visit: http://jobs.flex-n-gate.com/jobs.